noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ![[Pasted image 20240907152140.png]]
-<span style="color:grey; font-size:16;font-family:Arial">Figure 4: Cumulative emissions for Holden Captive vehicle over NEDC cycle while running on ULP and E10</span>
+<div style="color:grey; font-size:16;font-family:Arial">Figure 4: Cumulative emissions for Holden Captive vehicle over NEDC cycle while running on ULP and E10</div>

 ###### Trends, patterns or relationships
 Figure 4 is a table containing the results from the study's emissions tests.
 It can be observed that on average, E10, relative to ULP, shows a decrease in grams of $CO_2$ released per 100 km from $\approx 234g/km$ to $\approx 223g/km$, which equates to a 5$\%$ decrease in $CO_2$ emissions.